utkarshcmu/grafana.org/content/blog/2018-11-13-grafana-5-3-3-and-4-6-5-released.md

 If you run a Grafana between version 4.1.0 and 5.3.2 with users that should not have access to the filesystem where Grafana is running, please upgrade to Grafana [5.3.3](https://grafana.com/grafana/download/5.3.3) or [4.6.5](https://grafana.com/grafana/download/4.6.5) as soon as possible.

-We would like to thank Sebastian Solnica And NCC Group for reporting this issue.
+We would like to thank Daniele Costa, NCC Group for reporting this issue.